kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 **Romeo:**
 In the vast cosmos, there exists a creature more bizarre than any poet's fevered dream!
 Listen closely, for this tale shall haunt you with its dreadful, undeniable truth!
-There is a <a class="subtle-green" href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii">jellyfish</a> called Turritopsis dohrnii, a creature both wretched and wondrous!
+There is a <a class="subtle-green" href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii">jellyfish</a> also known as the immortal jellyfish, a creature both wretched and wondrous!
 And this tiny marvel possesses the power to defy the most relentless of foes: death itself!
 When it faces mortal peril, it simply... reverses its life cycle!
 It becomes young again!
 Taunting fate with every pulse of its immortal being!

 *His voice rises to a fevered pitch, each word dripping with fervor.*